Leandro Trossard

+Trossard began his professional career in Belgium with Genk, scoring 39 goals, before embarking on four consecutive loans between 2012 and 2016.
+He then spent four years in England at Brighton & Hove Albion, before joining fellow Premier League side Arsenal in 2023 for £27 million (including add-ons).

+Trossard has represented Belgium since joining the under-16 side in 2010.
+He was named in the senior squads for the UEFA European Championship in 2020 and 2024, as well as the 2022 FIFA World Cup.

+Early life

+Trossard was born in Maasmechelen, Limburg, to Peter Trossard and Linda Scheepers on 4 December 1994.
+He has one younger sister.

 Club career

 Genk

 Trossard joined the K.R.C.
-Genk youth academy from the Bocholt academy in 2010.
-He was promoted to the senior squad in 2012, making his first, albeit brief, debut on 13 May 2012 in a league match against K.A.A.
+Genk youth academy from the K. Bocholter V.V. academy in 2010.
+He was promoted to the senior squad in 2012, making his first, albeit brief, appearance on 13 May 2012 in a league match against K.A.A.
 Gent.
 The game ended 3–1 in favour of Gent.
 Trossard was introduced in the 87th minute, replacing Stef Peeters.
 Those three minutes were the only ones he played in the league that season.
 For several seasons, he was consistently sent out on loan.
 As a result, he didn't score his first league goal for Genk until over four years later, coming in a 4–1 away loss to K.V.
 Kortrijk on 25 September 2016.
 He was brought on as a substitute for Leon Bailey and scored in the 63rd minute, assisted by Bryan Heynen.

 In January 2013, Trossard was sent out on loan to Lommel United.
 In twelve league appearances, he scored seven goals.
 His debut for Lommel came on 3 February 2013 in a 1–0 away loss to Sint-Truiden.
 He was introduced as a substitute in the 63rd minute, coming on for Thomas Jutten.
 Arguably, the greatest game during his loan spell was his hat-trick in a 3–2 home victory over K.F.C.
 Dessel Sport, in front of 2000 fans at the Soevereinstadion.
 He scored one in the 11th minute, another in the 60th (from the penalty spot), and the last in the 74th.
 He was subbed off in the 88th minute.